KarlEilebrecht/audlang-spec/doc/AudienceDefinitionLanguageSpecification.md

 :warning: **Important Note:**

- * Comments are primarily meant for debugging and temporary use.
+ * Comments are primarily meant for explanation, debugging and temporary use.
 They allow excluding and including parts of an expression without deleting the content.
  * Comments are **not part of the logical expression** and **not involved in the execution** of an expression in any way.

 **[:twisted_rightwards_arrows: Implementor Notes](#dealing-with-comments)**